DavidGarcia355/azure-sentinel-rdp-detection-lab/README.md

 This lab demonstrated how to:

 - Set up and configure Microsoft Sentinel with a Log Analytics Workspace
 - Ingest and monitor Windows Security Events from an Azure VM
-- Write a custom KQL rule to detect RDP sign-ins
+- Write a KQL detection rule to catch successful logins
-- Generate and validate incidents within Microsoft Sentinel
+- Trigger and view incidents automatically through Sentinel